The Battle of Midway Roundtable Opening Remarks

 That’s it for March, and as always, thanks to everyone for your continuing interest in our newsletters, the new bulletin, and the resources on our website.
 We’re always delighted to receive your messages, whether you have a brief comment, a probing question, or a significant composition on a BOM-related topic.

-—Thom Walla, editor and webmaster
+Best wishes to all, —Thom Walla, editor and webmaster

 —Ron Russell, contributing editor